 Huard pleaded guilty on the day his eight victims -- boys between 13 and 16 at

 the time of the incidents -- were to testify at his preliminary hearing by

 video conference from the Canadian embassy in Port-au-Prince.
 In sentencing the

 men, Justice Pierre Verdon called their acts "shameful" for abusing "the

 The convictions of Huard and Rochefort, and the November arrest of former

-boys in Port-au-Prince and the fishing village of Labadie, have raised questions
+in Port-au-Prince and the fishing village of Labadie, have raised questions

-about whether Canada is doing enough to thwart sex tourism
+about whether Canada is doing enough to thwart sex tourism in its

 Speaking in Port-au-Prince to a Windsor Star team investigating humanitarian